hhandika/segui/website/docs/cli_gui.md

 ## Task Group

-The GUI and CLI version of `segul` have the same task group.
+The GUI and CLI version of SEGUL have the same task group.
 The task group is equal to command, whereas the task is equal to subcommand in the CLI version.
-The name of the task group for CLI version is the same as the GUI version, except for contig summary statistics and partition conversion.
+The name of the task group for CLI version is the same as the GUI version, except for **contig summary statistics** and **partition conversion**.
 The contig summary statistics is available in the contig subcommand.
 The partition conversion is available in the partition subcommand.

 Learn more about [CLI](./cli-usage/command_options) and [GUI](./gui-usage/general) options.